PRECIOUS-Gold hits 17-month low as investors seek refuge in dollar

 “Supply is holding up well as a weaker rand provides support to South Africa’s mining industry,” Julius Baer analyst Carsten Menke said in a recent note, adding this was because it would lower rand-based costs when expressed in dollars.

-Silver slipped 0.5 percent to $15.19 an ounce and palladium lost 0.7 percent to $903.69.
-(Additional reporting by Apeksha Nair in Bengaluru; Editing by Jan Harvey and Emelia Sithole-Matarise)
+Platinum fell 2.3 percent to $808 per ounce, silver slipped 0.5 percent to $15.19 and palladium lost 0.7 percent to $903.69.
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by Jan Harvey, Emelia Sithole-Matarise and Kirsten Donovan)